 Parenting classes provide families the tools to help parents teach their children the life skills they need to become healthy, productive adults.
 Besides being one of the most difficult jobs you will ever do, parenting is by far the most important!
 Whether you are a parent or a professional providing support for families you know how challenging parenting can be.
 Parenting classes are ongoing, please call for schedule dates.

-We also provide a Co-Parenting Class.
-This is a divorce class that meets state requirements for mandated co-parenting education and family stabilization.
-This class is designed for divorcing parents, or those who are involved in child custody litigation, and will help them develop cooperative parenting skills.
+We also provide Co-Parenting sessions.
+This is divorce education that meets state requirements for mandated co-parenting education and family stabilization.
+This is designed for divorcing parents, or those who are involved in child custody litigation, and will help them develop cooperative parenting skills.

 Some of the therapists at our center are Christian faith based counselors; please call to request information or schedule an appointment.